 - Greater germination rates than traditional “dry seeding” methods

-Hydroseeding Is the Top Choice for Large Coverages
+Commercial Hydroseeding Services-Top Choice for Large Coverages

 Hydroseeding is now the leading grass-growing choice for larger residential and commercial lawn coverages.
 It’s also the best treatment for public right-of-ways.
 The hydroseeding technique was first created during the Eisenhower years when America’s Interstate Highway system was being developed.
 Before then, roads went over and around hills following the natural terrain.
 The wide and fast Interstates required grading to be as straight and flat as possible so the highways could cut through hillsides and uneven terrain.